National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

 Level B Harassment Zones

 Transmission loss (TL) is the decrease in acoustic intensity as an acoustic pressure wave propagates out from a source.
-TL parameters vary with frequency, temperature, sea conditions, current, source and receiver depth, water depth, water chemistry, and bottom composition and topography.
+TL parameters vary with frequency, temperature, sea conditions, current, source and receiver depth, Start Printed Page 14590water depth, water chemistry, and bottom composition and topography.
 The general formula for underwater TL is:

 TL = B * Log10 (R1/R2),